Abhiroop/Abhiroop.github.io/_posts/2017-3-8-BlockChain-STM.md

 ```
 One thing is for certain, the lazy STM semantics are not going to be of much help to us in this case.
 These actions are definitely not *atomic* in nature.
 Well, in that case can we draw parallels with this and lock based concurrency?
 Does this remind anybody of the *lock order inversion problem*?
 Even if it does I do not think the solution for that works for us.
 We can't fixate on a particular order because it is very much possible that the order mentioned in the malicious order column might be the actual order and vice versa.

 Whenever the issue is ordering, I try thinking of introducing the notion of *commutativity* somehow.
 Which is basically telling that you *don't care about order*, which unfortunately doesn't work for this case again.
 In this case the different orders have different meanings.
 But just for the fun of it shall we talk a little bit about *commutativity*?
+I promise to keep it small!

 **RUMINATIONS ON CATEGORY THEORY**